 For I don’t know how many years, I have taken my mother to doctor appointments, to run errands and to do her grocery shopping.
 We were standing outside one of her local grocery stores where a Salvation Army volunteer was stationed, ringing her bell, overseeing the signature red kettle, and collecting donations.

-This month also marked the anniversary of the second year that I started my web consulting business and as the primary breadwinner for my family since my husband lost his job two years ago.
-With taking care of my mother, growing a business, and volunteering through my church, there doesn’t seem to be enough hours in a the day or enough of me to provide to the people that need me.
+This month also marked the anniversary of the second year that I started my web consulting business and as the primary breadwinner for my family since my husband lost his job.
+With taking care of my mother, growing a business, and volunteering through my church, there didn’t seem to be enough hours in a the day or enough of me to provide for the people that depended me.

 Mom had finished up her grocery shopping and we were exiting the store.
 My husband went to get the car while my mother chatted with the Salvation Army volunteer.
 The Salvation Army has been a charity near and dear to my mother’s heart and she always drops money into the kettle.

 I proceeded to load up her groceries, made sure she had her purse and deposited the cart back into the row of other shopping carts along the outside of the store entrance.
 As I made my way back to the car, the Salvation Army woman said, “God is going to bless you.”
 My mind was focused on getting Mom settled and finishing our remaining errands in order to race back home to make a dish for our choir Christmas party that evening.
 I turned and said, “Thank you.”
 But then her eyes locked with mine until she was sure she had my undivided attention.
 There was an aura in that moment when she said, “No. God is going to bless you.
 God is going to bless you for taking care of your mother.”

 I truly felt like she was an angel messenger sent from God and that God approved of me.
 So often I think that I am not doing enough, because my time is so divided.